Development process

 Create a project

 All services and applications start as a Java project.
 Akka has a Maven archetype that makes this easier.
 You will code your service in this project.
-See Build your first application for more details.
+See Author your first Akka service for more details.

 Specify service interface and domain model